programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Varia

-Programming historians who have at least a passing familiarity with R may want to download the Stylo package[^30], which among other things provides an implementation of the Delta method, feature extraction functionality, and convenient graphical user interfaces.
+Programming historians who wish to explore stylometry further may want to download the Stylo package[^30], which has become a _de facto_ standard.
+Among other things, Stylo provides an implementation of the Delta method, feature extraction functionality, and convenient graphical user interfaces for both data manipulation and the production of visually appealing results.
+Note that Stylo is written in R, which means that you will need R installed on your computer to run it, but between the GUI and the tutorials little or no prior knowledge of R programming should be necessary.

 Readers fluent in French who are interested in exploring the epistemological implications of the interactions between quantitative and qualitative methods in the analysis of writing style should read Clémence Jacquot.[^31]